-A 67-page dossier detailing the overturned ruling was provided to both parties with, as expected, the now non-recipient of debts being the lesser pleased of the pair – as you’d probably be if you went from battling to receive over $30m to getting absolutely nothing except a few long days over 5 years in courtrooms.
+A 67-page dossier detailing the overturned ruling was provided to both parties with, as expected, the now non-recipient of debts being lesser pleased of the pair – as you’d probably be if you went from battling to receive over $30m to getting absolutely nothing except a few long days over five years in courtrooms.

 Nick Fonesca, Chairman of Shingle Springs Band of Miwok Indians, was understandably overjoyed by the result and retained his stance that they always felt they didn't owe anything to the Gaming firm and that it is a great victory for the truth, perseverance and all of the Tribes located in the state of California.